Adolf Kajpr: Childhood and early years (1902–1927)

-Adolf Kajpr was born on the 5th of July, 1902 in Hředle.
-He was christened on the 12th of July, 1902 in St Laurence Church in nearby Žebrák.
+Adolf Kajpr was born on 5 July 1902 in Hředle.
+He was christened on 12 July 1902 in St Laurence Church in nearby Žebrák.
 His parents Adolf (1859–1906) and Anna (maiden name Kytková) (1861–1905) rented an inn and butcher’s in Hředle.
 When his mother died, his father returned with his sons to his native village of Bratronice, where he also died soon after.
 The orphaned boys were looked after by their good but strict Aunt Klára along with her husband Josef Brůžek.
 Adolf was brought up in the Christian faith.
 Between 1908 and 1916 he studied at primary school and but soon left due to financial difficulties at home.
 He worked as a day labourer, learned the cobbler’s trade and eventually became an apprentice in nearby Roučmíd’s mill.
 Yet showing an interest in his studies, he also prepared to study at secondary grammar school.
 From 1924 to 1926 he did military service in the Czechoslovak Army.
 Then at the age of 24 he was enrolled in Archiepiscopal Secondary Grammar School in Prague run by the Jesuits.

 Joining the Society of Jesus (1928–1937)

 After the sixth class, he joined the novitiate of the Society of Jesus, serving at Velehrad from 1928 to 1930.
 During this time, he also prepared for the school leaving exam, which he passed with honours.
-On the 15th of August, 1930 he took the oaths of the order in Velehrad.
-Between 1930 and 1932 he studied philosophy in Egenhoven (now part of Leuven) in Belgium, and from 1932 to 1936 he studied theology in Innsbruck, Austria, where he was consecrated on the 26th of July, 1935.
+On 15 August 1930 he took the oaths of the order in Velehrad.
+Between 1930 and 1932 he studied philosophy in Egenhoven (now part of Leuven) in Belgium, and from 1932 to 1936 he studied theology in Innsbruck, Austria, where he was consecrated on 26 July 1935.
 Several days later he celebrated his first mass in St. Ignatius Church in Prague and All Saints Church in Bratronice.
 Immediately after the final exams he was sent to the third probation between 1936 and 1937 to Paray-le-Monial in France.
 After his formation was finished, he returned to his homeland.